appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 In this second example, we still have our first stream named `:log`.
 We also have another stream, a bit more complex, named `:http_requests_duration`.

-This second stream will first keep only events with services equal to "http_requests_duration_seconds" using the `where` action.
+This second stream will first keep only events with `:name` equal to "http_requests_duration_seconds" using the `where` action.

 Then, it will log (using `info`) the events.
 In another branch, `over` is used tp keep only events with `:metric` greater than `1.5` (we can imagine that